xster/flutter-wiki/Issue-hygiene.md

 or to mark the issue with a thumbs-up reaction.
 We regularly look through all issues sorted by the number of thumbs-up reactions to determine the relative priority of upcoming work, so that is one way to change our mind.

+## Provide reduced test cases

+To debug a problem, we will need to be able to reproduce it.
+The best way to help us do that is to provide code, licensed according to [the BSD license used by Flutter](https://github.com/flutter/flutter/blob/master/LICENSE), that has been reduced as far as possible (such that removing anything further stops showing the bug).
+Attach such a file or files to the issue itself.

+For legal reasons, we cannot debug problems that require looking at proprietary code or, generally, code that is not publicly available.